KohaILS/koha-manual-zh-cn/source/implementation_checklist.rst

    -  :ref:`noItemTypeImages` : Decide if you want to
       show item type icons in the staff client and opac

-   -  :ref:`delimiter` : This value will be put in between fields when exporting data from Koha
+   -  :ref:`csvdelimiter` : This value will be put in between fields when exporting data from Koha

    -  :ref:`virtualshelves` : Decide if you want the